codingforeveryone/READMEs/codewars/codewars.md

 ## Kata Ranking

 Every kata is assigned a 'kyu' rank, based on its difficulty.
-The ranks so far implemented, from the lowest (easiest) to the highest (hardest) are:
+The kyu rank number decreases with increasing kata difficulty, such that the easiest kata are ranked 8 kyu and the hardest are 1 kyu.
+The ranks so far implemented are:
 - 8 and 7 kyu (beginner, white belt colour)
 - 6 and 5 kyu (novice, yellow belt colour)
 - 4 and 3 kyu (competent, blue belt colour)